BrianKendalBucek/budgie-api/README.md

 - GET `/api/categories` returns all categories
 - GET `http://localhost:3002/api/categories/get_categories_by_id/:id` returns categories for a specific user
 - DELETE `/api/categories/:id/delete` deletes category by id
+  - assumes user is already logged in as users should only be able to delete categories they own
 - POST `/api/categories` adds a new category
   payload: